Unboxed-Software/solana-course/content/local-setup.md

 You'll often find it helpful to run a local validator for testing and debugging rather than deploying to Devnet.

 You can run a local test validator using the `solana-test-validator` command.
-This command creates and ongoing process that will require its own command line window.
+This command creates an ongoing process that will require its own command line window.

 ### Stream program logs